Supermagnum/ancient-sound/README.md

 A iron age lyre.

+A bronze age lure ( included because that these was also used during the iron age)

 A Buzzing bone ( bone with hole threaded on an string, rotated with bow or similar ).

 A iron age flute.